-How to Choose the Best Planer for Your Shop
+Choosing the Best Planer for your Shop

-Blade speed refers to how quickly the cutting blade on the planer turns, which also helps you see how quickly it will work with boards.
-Though some use just one speed that you cannot change, others have a variable speed that you can adjust for different jobs.
+Blade speed refers to how quickly the cutting blade on the tool turns, which also helps you see how quickly it will work with boards.
+Though some use just one sped that you cannot change, others have a variable speed that can adjust for different jobs.

 Number of Blades